Hiking Qingcheng Back Mountain: A Day Trip From Chengdu

 Total Cost of Hiking Qingchengshan

-Transportation: 56 RMB + metro costs (so around 68 RMB total)
+• Transportation: 56 RMB + metro (approx. 68 RMB total)

-Entry ticket: 25 RMB
+• Entry ticket: 25 RMB

-Boat: 2 RMB (cash only at the time I went)
+• Boat: 2 RMB (cash only)

-Cable Car: (optional) 45 RMB one-way
+• Cable Car (optional): 45 RMB one-way

 Caiyun lake at Qingchengshan Houmian - you need a boat to cross it!